Neutrino Mass Matrices with Generalized CP Symmetries and Texture Zeros: Analysis, Results, and Discussion

 \subsection{Two texture zeros with one generalized CP symmetry}

-When we impose the generalized CP symmetry on the two texture zero patterns of class C ( $M^{C}_{X_1}$ and $M^{C}_{X_2}$), the resulting neutrino mass matrix becomes $\mu-\tau$ symmetric or invariant under the flavor symmetry $G_3$.
-So, the patterns $M^{C}_{X_1}$ and $M^{C}_{X_2}$ predict vanishing $\theta_{13}$ and are disallowed.
-We study the neutrino mass matrices of class $A$ and $B$ with one generalized CP symmetry using the procedure derived in the previous section.
+We study the neutrino mass matrices with two texture zeros and one generalized CP symmetry using the procedure derived in the previous section.
 When we calculate the predictions of these patterns for the mixing angles and mass squared differences, we find that they all are disallowed except for patterns $M^{A_1}_{X_2}$ and $M^{A_2}_{X_2}$.
 In summary, all the seven cases of two texture zeros with X$_1$ CP symmetry [Eqs. (\ref{a1x1})-(\ref{cx1})] are disallowed by the current data for both the hierarchies.
 Out of the seven patterns of neutrino mass matrix with X$_2$ CP symmetry [Eqs. (\ref{a1x2})-(\ref{cx2})], only patterns A$_1$ and A$_2$ with NH are allowed.

+We first discuss the inconsistency of two texture zeros with $X_1$ CP symmetry.
+We find that all patterns of two texture zeros with $X_1$ CP symmetry are inconsistent with the present experimental data at 3$\sigma$ Confidence Level (CL).
+The expression of $R_{\nu}$ for pattern $A_1$ with $X_1$ CP symmetry is given by

+The reactor mixing angle $\theta_{13}$ always remains below 6$^\circ$ for the values of parameter $\theta$ (Eq. \ref{utm1}) corresponding to the experimentally allowed 3$\sigma$ range of $R_{\nu}$.
+Hence, this pattern is inconsistent with the present experimental data at 3$\sigma$ CL.
+Similarly, the expression of $R_{\nu}$ for pattern $B_1$ with $X_1$ CP symmetry is given by

+From this $R_{\nu}$, we find that $\theta_{13}$ always remains above 12$^\circ$ for the physical values of $\theta$ (that give $R_\nu$ in the experimentally allowed 3$\sigma$ range).
+Hence, this pattern is also inconsistent with the present experimental data at 3$\sigma$ CL.
+The expression of $R_{\nu}$ for pattern $B_3$ with $X_1$ CP symmetry is given by

+This expression gives the value of $R_{\nu}$ consistent with its experimentally allowed range at 3$\sigma$ only for $\theta_{13}$ greater than 20$^{\circ}$, which excludes this pattern as well.

+Patterns $A_2$, $B_2$ and $B_4$ with $X_1$ CP symmetry are also disallowed because their predictions are related to patterns $A_1$, $B_1$ and $B_3$, respectively, through 2-3 permutation symmetry \cite{Fritzsch:2011qv} which results in same predictions of $R_{\nu}$ and $\theta_{13}$ for these patterns.
+When we impose the $X_1$ CP symmetry on pattern C of two texture zeros, the resulting neutrino mass matrix becomes $\mu-\tau$ symmetric or invariant under the flavor symmetry $G_3$.
+So, the pattern $M^{C}_{X_1}$ predicts vanishing $\theta_{13}$ and is disallowed.

+All the patterns except $A_1$ and $A_2$ of two texture zeros with $X_2$ CP symmetry are inconsistent with the present experimental data at 3$\sigma$ CL.
+The expression of $R_{\nu}$ for pattern $B_3$ with $X_2$ CP symmetry is given by